 How should I use fluocinonide topical?

-Wash your hands before and after using fluocinonide topical, unless you are using the medicine to treat the skin on your hands.
+Wash your hands before and after using fluocinonide, unless you are using this medicine to treat the skin on your hands.

 If you are treating your scalp, part the hair and apply the medicine directly to the scalp, rubbing in gently.
 Avoid washing or rubbing the treated scalp area right away.
 Wait until the medicine has dried thoroughly.

-Call your doctor if your skin condition does not improve after 2 weeks of treatment, or if it gets worse while using fluocinonide topical.
+Call your doctor if your symptoms do not improve after 2 weeks of treatment, or if they get worse.